 In my Newmarket chiropractic office, sciatica is one of the most common reasons people seek our help.
 We see first-hand how frustrating this condition is and how it prevents people from living their life.
 It often prevents someone from working, sleeping, and enjoying life.
 Fortunately, we have been able to help thousands of people free themselves from low back pain, disc bulges and herniations, and sciatica.

-As the name implies, sciatica is an irritation or inflammation of the sciatic nerve that begins in the low back and buttock and then travels down the leg.
-Five nerves (L4, L5, S1, S2, and S3) bundle together to form the sciatic nerve.
-Irritating any combination of these nerves can result in sciatica.
-The pain can be described as dull, achy, sharp, toothache-like, pins and needles, numbness and tingling or even similar to electric shocks; it can be local or travel down the nerve as far as the foot in one or both legs.
+As the name implies, sciatica is an irritation or inflammation of the sciatic nerve.
+The sciatic nerve begins in the low back and travels through the buttock and down the leg.
+Five nerves (L4, L5, S1, S2, and S3) bundle together to form the sciatic nerve and irritating any combination of these nerves can result in sciatica.
+The pain can be described as dull, achy, sharp, toothache-like, pins and needles, numbness and tingling or even similar to electric shocks; as well it can be localized pain or travel down the nerve as far as the foot in one or both legs.
 In severe cases, it can cause sensory loss and paralysis in a lower limb.
 Unpleasant indeed.

 The above are general recommendations that may be helpful in lessening your pain.
 However, specific spinal and pelvis adjustments and exercises have been shown to be extremely effective in treating the cause of the problem – saying goodbye to sciatica pain will allow you to start living your life again.